croatech/image_searcher/README.md

 ```
 query(String)
 count(Integer) - maximum 100(10 by default)
-preview(Boolean) - show all images in preview(false by default)
 ```
-For example: `ImageSearcher.search(query: "New York", count: 66, preview: true)`
+For example: `ImageSearcher.search(query: "New York", count: 66)`

+Also you can see a nice preview of a result http://api.ababeen.com/api/images.php?q=tiger&preview=true&count=100

 ## Contributing